 The Definitive Guide to HoloBuilder

-HoloBuilder supports 360° photospheres as well as custom 3D models and provides a wide variety of predefined 2D and 3D objects to insert in your 3D slides or scenes.
-Thus, it is incredibly easy for end-users to create great 360° and 3D content with HoloBuilder— there are absolutely no programming skills required!
+HoloBuilder supports 360° photospheres as well as custom 3D models and provides a wide variety of predefined 2D and 3D objects to insert in your 3D scenes.
+Thus, it should be incredibly easy for you to create great 360° and 3D content with HoloBuilder— there are absolutely no programming skills required!

-Find below a list of the in this guide presented features – click on the according heading to jump directly to the information you are looking for, or browse through the complete guide to get an initial overview of the full potential of HoloBuilder.
+Find below a list of the features presented in this guide – click on the corresponding heading to jump directly to the information you are looking for, or browse through the complete guide to get an overview of the full potential of HoloBuilder.

 Embedding & sharing your Holo